aces/Loris/modules/battery_manager/test/TestPlan.md

   3. Check that you can only enter positive numbers (including 0) in Instrument order.
   4. Check that when the edited entry has the same values as another active entry in the Test Battery, you receive an error message.
   5. Try to edit an entry so that it has the same values as another deactivated entry in the Test Battery.
-     - Ensure that a warning message appears giving the option to activate the other entry and deactivate the original entry.
+     - Ensure that a warning message appears giving the option to activate the other entry and deactivate the current entry.
      - Ensure that when you press "Yes", a success message appears and the modal window is closed.
-     - Ensure the original entry was deactivated and the other duplicate entry has been activated in the data table.
+     - Ensure the other entry was activated and the duplicate entry was not modified in the data table.
   6. Try to edit an entry so that it does not have a duplicate (i.e. itself or another entry).
      - Ensure that a success message appears and the modal window is closed.
      - Ensure the original entry was modified.